 Add 1 teaspoon of vanilla and 1 of sherry and a small piece of orange peel.
 Remove peel and when boiling again pour into the hot thermos bottle.

-For this picnic beverage recipe, put 8 tablespoons of powdered coffee in the percolator, pour over 3 cups of cold water and cook until the liquid is quite brown.
+For this old fashioned picnic beverage recipe, put 8 tablespoons of powdered coffee in the percolator, pour over 3 cups of cold water and cook until the liquid is quite brown.
 Add 1 tablespoon of the powdered coffee to the top of the percolator and cook again about a minute.

 Take from the fire, and when nearly cold pour into a pitcher containing a large piece of ice.
 When very cold pour into the chilled thermos bottle.